-As the world continues to navigate a new normal while COVID-19 disrupts almost every aspect of our lives, homeowners across the country are experiencing challenges both financially and emotionally during this unprecedented time.
-Even though much remains unknown during this pandemic, we’re here to demystify the rampant rumors about your mortgage and hopefully ease your mind.
+Since the outset of the COVID-19 pandemic, homeowners across the country have experienced challenges both financially and emotionally during this unprecedented time.
+As we continue to navigate the pandemic, we’re here to demystify the rampant rumors about your mortgage and hopefully ease your mind.

 Here are our answers to some of the top myths circulating: